Dawn of the Dead (1978 film): Cast

 Director George A. Romero makes an uncredited appearance as a WGON TV director.
-His future-wife—Christine Forrest—portrays his assistant.
+Assistant director and Romero's future-wife—Christine Forrest—portrays his assistant.
 Also featured at the WGON TV station are David Crawford as Dr. James Foster, David Early as commentator Sidney Berman and Daniel Dietrich as station manager Dan Givens.
 Future Romper Room hostess Molly McClosky makes an uncredited appearance as a station worker.
 Later sequences depicting an emergency TV network feature Howard Smith as an unnamed commentator and recurring Romero collaborator Richard France as Dr. Millard Rausch, referred to in the credits as "Scientist".

 Featured among the motorcycle raiders are Rudy Ricci as their leader, brothers and frequent Romero collaborators Tony and Pasquale Buba, and Taso N. Stavrakis.
 Tom Savini, the film's make-up artist, also appears as Blades, a machete-wielding raider.
 Joseph Pilato, who would later be cast in Romero's Day of the Dead, plays the leader of group of police officers evacuating by boat, although most of his performance was cut from the theatrical release.
 Other police officers in the film include James A. Baffico as Wooley, with his wife Joey Baffico having an uncredited role as a zombie who attacks Roger.
 Longtime Romero collaborator John Amplas, who also served as the film's casting director, makes an uncredited appearance as one of the apartment tenants who engages in a gunfight with the police.